pkp/pkp-docs/designing-your-journal/en/inclusive-and-accessible-theming.md

 ## Accessibility of Themes

 As of OJS/OMP/OPS 3.3, the Default Theme has been externally audited for accessibility and adheres to best practices like colour contrast, keyboard navigation, and form/link focus.
+[PKP Accessibility Statement](https://docs.pkp.sfu.ca/accessibility-statement/) contains further details.
 Note that changes made to the theme may impact accessibility.

 ## Colour